STIXProject/java-stix-validator-DEPRECATED/README.md

 If you want to develop against the Java STIX Validator, simply import the code into your IDE as a JavaFX application.
 The `src` folder should be added as a source folder and the `resources` folder as a resources folder.

-The main class for the UI is org.mitre.stix.validator.ui.Main.
+The main class for the UI is org.mitre.stix.validator.Main.

 ## Terms
 BY USING THE STIX DOCUMENT VALIDATOR, YOU SIGNIFY YOUR ACCEPTANCE OF THE